livelabs-ventures/chumo-rails-ai-assessent/README.md

 ## 🤖 AI Integration Requirements

-### 1. Create a CLAUDE.md File
+### 1. Modify the repo to be AI friendly
-Document your project for AI assistants including:
+Document your project for AI assistants and explain the guidance you added in the AI_USAGE.md file mentioned below
-- Project overview and architecture
-- Tech stack details
-- FFmpeg integration patterns
-- Tailwind component styling guidelines
-- Common tasks and their implementations

 ### 2. Create an AI_USAGE.md File
 Document your AI tool usage:
+- What your workflow was as you worked on the assessment, e.g. steps and todos
 - Which AI tools you used
 - Specific prompts that were helpful
 - Any AI suggestions you rejected and why